harding/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

   how LN users get the evidence they need to prove their channel counterparty cheated.
-Currently the evidence is placed in separate transaction for each channel participant; Fournier proposes placing the evidence in a separate signatures ("witnesses") for each participant by using [signature adaptors][topic adaptor signatures].
+Currently the evidence is placed in separate transaction for each channel participant; Fournier proposes placing the evidence in separate signatures ("witnesses") for each participant by using [signature adaptors][topic adaptor signatures].
   Advantages of this approach are that it provides a protocol that should be easier to integrate with hoped-for improvements to Bitcoin